-The change and continuity in England 1700-present and the situation of England in global affairs during these years.
+The change and continuity in England from the 18th Century to the modern day, and the situation of England in global affairs during these years.
 Broadly, the curriculum in Year 8 covers:

-Topic Area Assessment Point Industrial Revolution Factual checkpoint The transatlantic slave trade What changed in the 19 th century to achieve the abolition of slavery?
+Topic Area Assessment Point Enslaved Peoples What changed in the 19 th Century to achieve the abolition of slavery?
 British Empire How convincing is the interpretation about the British Empire?
-First World War Was Max Hastings right to blame Germany for the First World War?
-Second World War Factual knowledge assessment How useful is this source to a historian studying what life was like during the Blitz?
-Race Relations in the USA over time How far was peaceful protest the main reason for the development of race relations in the USA?
+Factual knowledge assessment First World War Was Max Hastings right to blame Germany for the First World War?
+Factual knowledge assessment Second World War How useful is this source to a historian studying what life was like during the Blitz?
+Factual knowledge assessment Race Relations in the USA over time How far was peaceful protest the main reason for the development of race relations in the USA?
+20 th Century Terrorism Factual knowledge assessment